+For vehicle-to-vehicle and vehicle-to-infrastructure communications using the 5.9 GHz frequency band, the maximum EIRP power is 23 dBm (200 mW).
+For high power communications of vehicle-to-infrastructure, a maximum EIRP of 26 dBm (400 mW) is permitted.
+Channels 5 to 7 are limited to traffic and vehicle safety applications.

 3 Examples of arrangements for evolving Intelligent Transport Systems (ITS) in Region 3

-Some Region 3 countries identified the bands 755.5-764.5 MHz, 5 770-5 850 MHz and/or 5 855-5 925 MHz for the use by ITS applications as shown in Table 4.
+Some Region 3 countries identified the bands 755.5-764.5 MHz, 5 770-5 850 MHz and/or 5 855-5 925 MHz for the use by ITS applications as shown in Table 5.